lgaborini/personal_data_google/README.md

 However, the class `PersonInformationResult` is abstract.
 The parsing according to the website type is implemented by derived classes, which overload the validation method.
 Inheritance dispatches the call of `validate_result` to the correct class.

-## Usage

-The script is designed to be run by providing a suitable `addresses.csv`, and uncommenting code in scripts.

-## Usage (CLI):

-The file [scraper.py](./scraper.py) provides a small command-line access to the scraper.

-Any command is specified as follows:

-> python scraper.py [command]

-Documentation for each command is provided with the flag `--help`:

-> python scraper.py [command] --help

-### Available commands:
-- `make_new_database` create empty database from file `addresses.csv`
-- `drop_database` clear the database
-- `stats` show some statistics on the stored database
-- `populate_database` perform Google queries and save to disk
-- `parse_information` extract information from Google queries and save to `results.csv`

-### Example session:
->
-> python scraper.py make_database
-> python scraper.py stats
-> python scraper.py populate_database --query name+surname+email
-> python scraper.py parse_information --policy advanced

-## Usage (manual):

-### First run:
-the database must be created and saved by uncommenting the following line in [ingest.py](./ingest.py):
-> db = make_new_database()

-and running:
-> python ingest.py
-> python parse.py

-#### Subsequent runs:
-the database is update only if necessary; elements with stored `GoogleResults` will not be modified.
-> python parse.py

-### Options

-The type of Google query can also be modified by passing the appropriate parameter to function `populate_database`.

-Once all requests have been performed, [parse.py](./parse.py) takes care of extracting information.
-The choice of parser method is performed in the `main` function.

 ### Caution
 The script reads and performs Google searches on the specified data.